Is Psychology a STEM Major? [2025 Guide]

 Of course, a psychology major isn’t only for aspiring psychiatrists.
 You may also benefit from psychology training in specialties like pediatrics, obstetrics, and geriatrics.

-Is Psychology Considered a STEM Degree?
+Is Psychology a STEM Field?

 There is a push among psychology professionals today for psychology to be seen as a STEM discipline, and many leading organizations agree.
 Even still, this isn’t a settled matter.